ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/interfaces.md

 ## Connectivity Matrix

-The connectivity matrix maps connection information between devices for the network protocols to form dynamic neighbor relationships.
-Each direction of the connection is represented on a separate line, therefore a bidirectional connection will be represented by two lines.
+The Connectivity matrix maps connection information between devices for the network protocols to form dynamic neighbor relationships.
+Each direction of the connection is represented on a separate line.
+Therefore, a bidirectional connection will be represented by two lines.
 The table can be filtered by protocol, interface, or hostname.